How much water do you use per day?

 20 liters of water per day?

-Access to clean drinking water is self-evident for us.
-For 771 million people on Earth – about the same as the entire European population – however, this is not the case.
-They have a day job fetching water.
-Water that is often still polluted, with many diseases as a result.
+Access to clean drinking water is self-evident to us.
+However, this is not the case for 771 million people on earth – about the same as the entire European population.
+Fetching water is a full time job for them.
+Water that is often polluted, resulting in many diseases.

 According to the standard of the United Nations, a minimum of 20 liters of water per day is necessary for a healthy life.
 Would you manage with 20 liters a day?